 The amount you spend on your kitchen remodel will influence how much your home grows in value over time.
 The ROI, or Return on Investment, generally indicates a percentage of the money invested in a remodel that you can expect to recover after selling the house in the future.

-The average return on investment of an upscale kitchen remodel was 62.9% in 2022 per the Cost vs. Value report.
+The average return on investment of an upscale kitchen remodel was 30.9% in 2023 per the Cost vs. Value report.
 Of course, the ROI will vary project to project, and depends largely on the same factors that impact the full cost of your kitchen remodel.
-For a mid-range kitchen remodel, the ROI is lower – around 56%.
-So, the more you spend on your kitchen, the higher the return on investment – an important factor to consider when it comes to your kitchen remodel.

 In a kitchen remodel, there are two different types of costs: labor and materials.
 Labor will be a significant part of your budget because of the amount of specialty tradespeople involved in every kitchen remodel.
 When working with a general contractor like Tom Curren Companies, we’ll leverage our relationships with our trade partners to get you great labor rates on your project.